manell0/MileStone-3-Book-Review/README.md

 ### Picture

+- The images used on the page are copied link addresses found via Google.

-- The images provide alternative text to use if the element cannot be reproduced.
+- The images provide a static alternative text to use if the element cannot be reproduced.

   [Back to the top](#table-of-contents)